Jacksonville Grand Prix

 View List of Grand Prix Races View Current Standings View Past Standings View List of Winners

-The Jacksonville will be scored in two halves this year (Fall and Spring).
-We will have 8 to 10 races in each half.
-The best eight scores from each half will determine the participants score.
-The series starts with the Celebration Run on July 4th and will end with the Run for the Pies next June.
+The Jacksonville Grand Prix is a series of Jacksonville’s best races.
+The series starts with the Seacoast Bank Celebration Run on July 4th and ends with the Run for the Pies in June.
+Runners accumulate points based on their performance in each event.
+Each race is scored independently.
+The series is scored in two halves (Fall and Spring).
+There will be 8 to 10 races in each half, but only the eight best scores will be counted in each half.
 Overall scoring will be determined by using age-graded performance factors (these factors are determined as a percentage of the current age record for each age based on information supplied by USA Track and Field).
 Age group points are based on scoring in the top ten of each age group.

 Winners will be determined based on accumulating points for the top eight grand prix scores for each half.